InnovaAI/RateFlowAI/README.md

 ## 📃 **License**

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) file for details.

 ## 👥 **Contact**